 Over the years he’s shared the stage with some pretty storied performers like John Butler Trio, Sticky Fingers, Birds of Tokyo, Ash Grunwald, Richard Clapton, Ian Moss, Tim Freedman, Katie Noonan and Sneaky Sound System, Mental as Anything, the Choirboys and the Potbelleez.
 He released an original song on YouTube that went viral, following the success of his debut single ‘Sunday Afternoon’ which also peaked in the top ten of Triple J unearthed.

 Matt Boylan-Smith received rave reviews form his shows in Germany after recording Beacon in the Sky.
-This has led to him recently being asked to perform on Ben Fordhams drive-time show on 2GB to an audience of half a million listeners.
+This has led to him recently being asked to perform on Ben Fordhams drive-time show on 2GB to an audience of well over half a million listeners.
 Matt then performed at Vanfest supporting iconic Australian and international acts at the end of 2015.

 Matt grew up listening to musicians like Jeff Buckley, Ray Lamontagne and the Smashing Pumpkins among many, many others and their musical influences can be heard sinuously weaving ways through his own songs.
 His set is sure to entertain with a sound that is as earthy as dirt at times and others as crisp as the sound of a newly opened beer.